ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 hero:
   subheading: About us
   title: Okay, you got me.
+  subtitle: >-
-  subtitle: Magic Pie Copywriting is really just me, James... more or less.
-I've
+    Magic Pie Copywriting is really just me, James, plus my freelance marketing partners if you need 'em.

-    been a professional copywriter since 2012, but now that the gig economy is in full swing, I'm taking my talents to the streets.
+    I've been a professional copywriter since 2012.
+Now that the gig economy is in full swing, I'm taking my talents to the streets.
   image: /img/jumbotron.jpg
   buttonTitle: ""
   buttonUrl: ""